Cash in hand

 Just try.
 In fact, at Costco filling stations my only choice is to pay with plastic—even though there are plenty of human attendants readily available.

-Now before I get all cocky and make you think I am always careful to carry the amount of cash I need for the day, let me confess that I struggle with this kind of preparedness as much as anyone.
+Now before I get all cocky and make you think I am always careful to carry the amount of cash I need for the day, let me confess.
+I struggle with this kind of preparedness as much as anyone.
 So go easy on me.

-While waiting in the gas line pondering what “legal tender for all debts” really means, it dawned on me that I needed a few things from the Costco store—items we purchase in larger sizes because it’s cheaper that way.
+While waiting in the gas line I pondered what “legal tender for all debts” really means.
+Then it dawned on me that I needed a few things from the Costco store—items we purchase in larger sizes because it’s cheaper that way.

-I made my list, which seemed to grow with each minute I waited for my turn at the gas pump.
+I made my list, which grew each minute that I waited for my turn at the gas pump.

 As I pulled out my membership card to worm my way into the store, I decided to pull out my checkbook as well.
 To be prepared.